I successfully trained my dog to be a chicken guardian. It took a lot of work, but it was so worth it.

 But choosing a calm breed doesn't mean it's all smooth sailing.
 Dr. Dunbar says that the majority of a dog's behavior is determined by its training, and since I was learning too, and often didn't know exactly what I wanted, we had to go back and learn a lot of things over together.
-(And as I'll tell in my next article, we had a disastrous setback that nearly ruined everything.)
+(And as I'll recount in my next article, we had a disastrous setback that nearly ruined everything.)

 And there is also the dog's natural development.
-He'll turn in a few months from a loving puppy to a hyper, knotheaded adolescent, and stay that way for what seems like a century.
+He'll turn in a few months from a loving puppy to a hyper, knot-headed adolescent and stay that way for what seems like a century.
 This is a time to keep repeating the basics, watch him closely, and don't let him loose with the birds yet.

 Between one and two years old, if you've persisted in daily training and practice, you'll see him mellowing, his intelligence blossoming, and you'll reap the rewards for your patience.
 A well-trained dog is a joy and a delight!

 (Note that even though Badger was a livestock guardian dog, he didn't know anything about chickens.
-If you want an "instant guardian", you should get a dog from a working line, that was raised with livestock [including chickens] and trained by older working dogs.
+If you want an "instant guardian," you should get a dog from a working line that was raised with livestock—including chickens—and trained by older working dogs.
 Even though the puppy is a guardian breed, he'll need to be trained either by humans or dogs.)

 Teaching "Off" and "Take It!"

 A demonstration of the all-important "off" and "take it!" commands.
 This is basic for teaching bite inhibition, which is necessary for the dog to get along with humans and chickens.